wizards-of-lua/wizards-of-lua/docs/spellbooklibrary.md

 ---
 title: The Spell Book Library
 ---
+*To interact with the Minecraft world, a spell can make use of a special application programming interface (API).
+This api is documentend by a bunch of small books which are collected inside this Spell Book Library.*

 The Wizards of Lua use magic words as ingredients to craft powerful spells.
-The Lua Spell Book Library contains a collection of books that list all basic magic words that have been discovered, or invented, by the very first members, called archmages, so far.
+This library contains a collection of books that list all basic magic words that have been discovered, or invented, by the very first members, called archmages, so far.
 There are a lot of different categories of magic words: